 |PSY 8394||Practicum in School Psychology: Advanced Assessment and Interventions III (240 hours)||3|

 |APPROVED SPECIALIZATION ELECTIVES||Total: 9|

 The program is offered on the main campus in Ft.
 Lauderdale, Florida in a face-to-face format.
 All candidates must complete a minimum of at least two of the three years of residency within the program to be eligible for the doctoral degree.
 Completion of the program is expected to occur in four years; however, candidates are required to complete the program within seven years.
 In order to maintain enrollment in the Psy.D. program, the candidate must be registered continuously until all program requirements are met.

 En Route Master of Science in Psychology

-School psychologists are certified in 43 of the 50 states by the Department of Education (DOE) as a professional educator to provide school psychological services in public, private, or charter schools.
-Certification in school psychology can occur at either the specialist or doctoral level.
-Licensure requirements in school psychology vary from state to state.
-Florida is one of approximately 10 states that credentials school psychologists for independent practice at the specialist level.
-Licensure requirements include three years of supervised experience as a school psychologist and a passing score of 165 on the School Psychology specialty area exam on the Praxis II National School Psychology Specialty Examination.
-School psychologists holding the doctoral degree in psychology are eligible for the general psychology licensure available in every state.
-Requirements for this licensure include a doctoral degree in psychology, 2 years of supervised experience as a psychologist (half of which may be satisfied by the completion of a predoctoral internship), a passing score on the National Examination for Professional Practice in Psychology (EPPP), and completion of specific requirements designated within each state.
+School psychologists holding the doctoral degree in psychology are eligible for licensure as a psychologist.
+Requirements include a doctoral degree in psychology, two years of supervised experience as a psychologist (half of which may be satisfied by the completion of a doctoral internship), a passing score on the National Examination for Professional Practice in Psychology (EPPP), and completion of specific requirements designated within each state.
 Licensure allows for employment in private practice, hospitals and community agencies.